-Lamkhaga pass(altitude 5300m)is a fairly remote trek and is now regarded as the classic route from Kinnaur to Gangotri.
+The Pass curtails a 480 km road distance between Chitkul village of Kinnaur & Harsil village of Gangotri valley to just about 90 km.
 It was first crossed by Marco Pallis in 1933.
-The trek is also known as Chitkul to Gangotri or Harsil to Chitkul trek.
+The trek is better known as Chitkul to Gangotri or Harsil to Chitkul trek.

-The trek leading up to the Harsil in Gangotri Valley is one of the most popular treks in Chitkul.
+The trek leading up to the Harsil in Gangotri Valley is one of the most popular treks starting from Chitkul.
 It is known by various names, which can be a little confusing.

 To be clear, these: